-A confined aquifer needs to be investigated concerning its properties.
-For this purpose, two wells (named as A and B) with a diameter of 0.2 m and a distance between them of 150 m are constructed far from the aquifer boundaries.
-Water is pumped at well A at a rate of 50 liters per min and the drawdown is monitored in both wells.
+An unconfined aquifer needs to be investigated concerning its properties.
+For this purpose, two wells (named as A and B) with a diameter of 0.2 m and a distance between them of 200 m are constructed far from the aquifer boundaries.
+Water is pumped at well A at a rate of 100 liters per min and the drawdown is monitored in both wells.
 After some time, the water level in both wells becomes constant.
-The drawdown at well A is 10 m, while at well B it is 5 m.
-Evaluate the transmissivity, the hydraulic conductivity and classify the aquifer given that the thickness of the aquifer is 30 m.
+The drawdown at well A is 15 m, while at well B it is 10 m.
+Evaluate the hydraulic conductivity.